 In the research setting individuals were exposed to three different levels of emotional and cognitive stress: calm, active, and intense.
 The impact of the different simulated situations on the individuals was analysed by measuring electrodermal activity (EDA) and a questionnaire.
 The purpose of the research was to find out how accurate the Moodmetric smart ring is at measuring EDA in comparison to the traditional laboratory methods.
 In addition, the aim was also to study how well the self-assessments of the individuals correlated with the test results.
 Machine learning was used to analyse the test results.

-The preliminary results are encouraging: ‘The initial conclusions appear to support the hypothesis that the Moodmetric smart ring can provide information on the stressfulness of work-related situations almost as accurately as respective laboratory equipment designed to measure EDA’, says Hannu Nieminen, D.Sc. and head of the research.
+The results are encouraging: ‘The conclusions appear to support the hypothesis that the Moodmetric smart ring can provide information on the stressfulness of work-related situations almost as accurately as respective laboratory equipment designed to measure EDA’, says Hannu Nieminen, D.Sc. and head of the research.

 Overall the research has brought about some very interesting information, including the observation that individuals are less able to recognize and interpret the level of stress they are experiencing in a particular situation than the measuring devices reading their EDA.